 Brilliant works of art await at the Snite Museum, where admission is always free.
 It holds over 28,000 works and is considered one of the finest university art museums in the country.
 Every third Thursday during the summer Snite hosts a jazz concert series.
 Picnicking is encouraged, so bring a blanket and some munchies then enjoy the show.

 Although not required, the South Bend Museum of Art does suggest a $5 donation for non-members to view its various galleries.
 It’s well worth the support.
 There’s a full spectrum of historical and contemporary art featured in five galleries.
 The museum’s shop, the Dot Shop, features work by local and regional artists.

 Located in the heart of downtown South Bend, the River Lights (pictured at the top of this piece) are an interactive showcase along the St. Joseph River.
 We recommend heading to the Colfax Bridge for an elevated view of the lights as they wash over the river.
 They frequently change color and are often themed for holidays or special events.

 Not only is The Exchange Whiskey Bar one of the best bars in The Bend, every week it offers up a little something free.
 Tastings of different spirits take place from 6 p.m. to 8 p.m. every Tuesday.
 Of course, we recommend kicking back with one of the signature cocktails while you’re visiting.

 Public tours of campus are offered Monday through Friday from Eck Visitors Center.
 They cover many campus landmarks — the Grotto, Basilica of the Sacred Heart, Golden Dome and Touchdown Jesus.
 They aren’t, however, permitted to enter Notre Dame Stadium.

 Don’t need a guide?
-Find some visitor parking and walk campus or ride on a LimeBike (for $1 every half hour).
+Find some visitor parking and walk campus or ride on a LimeBike ($1 to unlock then 5 cents per minute).